zhaozg/lua-openssl/README.md

-Please remember that when lua-openssl function or methods fail without an error code, you can get the last error by openssl.error(), and repeat call openssl.error() will walk through error stacks of current threads. openssl.errors(true) will also clear error stacks after return all errors, this is very useful to free memory when lua-openssl repeat calls or run long times.
+Please remember that when lua-openssl function or methods fail without an error code, you can get the last error by openssl.error(), and repeat call openssl.error() will walk through error stacks of current threads. openssl.errors() will return all error strings and clear error queue, this is very useful to free memory when lua-openssl repeat calls or run long times.

 ## Example usage